mara1esh/mara1esh/README.md

 ### Hi, nice to see you 👋

-My name is Valerii and I'm a passionate Front-End engineer with WEB3 background 🛠 Among many frontend frameworks, tools, and technologies my favorites are TypeScript, React.js, Remix.run, Tailwind CSS, Radix UI, Vite, pnpm 💎
+My name is Valerii and I'm a passionate Senior Front-End engineer with WEB3 background 🛠 Among many frontend frameworks, tools, and technologies my favorites are TypeScript, React.js, Remix.run, Tailwind CSS, Radix UI, Vite, pnpm 💎
 Maintainer of [gtm-react-hook](https://github.com/mara1esh/gtm-react-hook) 📊
 Based in Kyiv, Ukraine 🇺🇦